Free Online CE Activity:

 Introduction to Behavioral and Mindfulness Interventions for Tobacco Treatment

-2-hour CE training • Video presentation
+2-hour free CE training • Video presentation

 Evidence-based activity presented by Duke-UNC TTS